What is Enterprise SEO?

 Topical or product splits are most common.
 In the case of Ancestry, they have a few diverse "products'' including DNA Testing and Ancestry Tree mapping.
 In addition, their "products" are databases.
 (The "Surname" database is so gargantuan that it requires its own crawl.)

 Product offering alignment looks at the same products by their commonality.
-Under Armour may split their site by footwear vs. activewear or by sport.
+Under Armour may split its site by footwear vs. activewear or by sport.

 In larger companies, we’ve seen organizational structures impact an SEO’s decision on segmentation.
 Each sub-organization may have entirely different marketing/dev teams handling their many offerings, perhaps due to acquisitions or the sheer size of the company.
 In these cases, it makes sense to segment accordingly to match each of those different departmental processes.